Vaccine Frequently Asked Questions

 We believe that we will initially receive enough doses in order to be able to fully vaccinate everyone who falls into these nine categories with two vaccinations, administered 28 days to 12 weeks apart – this is stage one of our programme.
 The second batch which we have been told we will receive at the end of February, although this could be subject to change given the emerging situation in the UK, will be used to vaccinate the remaining adult population.
 This will be stage two of our programme.

 We won’t be vaccinating anyone under the age of 18, as the medical evidence demonstrates that children usually only experience an asymptomatic or mild case of the virus.
-Eventually we hope to be in a position to vaccinate everyone resident on the Falkland Islands who is above the age of 18.
+On receipt of our third batch of vaccines on 26 March, we have been able to full immunise the majority of our adult population.

 Yes, as it is the most pragmatic way of dealing with vaccinations given that we live in close quarters with the military.
 We will use the Joint Committee on Vaccination and Immunisation (JCVI) priority list to determine who will receive their vaccine in the first stage of the programme and who will receive their vaccine in the second stage of the programme.
 If possible, we will also hold some extra vaccines in reserve to carry out a rolling vaccination programme for new personnel arriving into the Falkland Islands, if they have not already received the vaccine during their previous posting.